 You can customize your nutrient goals for these four nutrients using the DASH guidelines-

-While in MyNetDiary app on the iPhone, go to the Coach tab, tap My Plan, then tap Nutrient Targets.
+While in MyNetDiary app, go to the Coach tab, tap My Plan, then tap Nutrient Targets.
 Now you can adjust your nutrient targets to reach your goals.
 If you have kidney disease, make sure to talk to your doctor about individualized nutrient targets.
 Most nutrient tracking and customizing require a Premium membership.

 Researchers found that the high amounts of calcium, magnesium, and potassium in the diet favorably impact blood pressure.
 Additional research has also shown that DASH is an effective diet plan for weight loss.
 It is also helpful in preventing osteoporosis, cancer, heart disease, stroke, and diabetes and may even be useful in reducing gout and kidney disease.

 Whole wheat toast (one slice) with natural peanut butter (one tablespoon) + fat-free plain yogurt (1 cup) topped with fresh melon (½ cup)

 Carrot (1 medium) + celery (1 stalk) + hummus (2 tablespoons)

 Large garden salad consisting of mixed greens (3 cups) + cucumber slices (4) + sliced cherry tomatoes (3) + low-fat part skim mozzarella cheese (1 ounce) + walnuts (⅛ cup) + low-fat vinaigrette dressing (2 tablespoons) with whole-grain crackers (2)

 Grilled chicken fajitas made with skinless chicken (2 ounces), grilled onions (2 tablespoons), red bell pepper slices (½ medium) on corn tortillas (2).
 Topped with avocado (2 small slices) + black beans (½ cup)